 Also, please pay attention to those around you.
 Do they seem different?
 Stressed?
 Anxious?
 Unable to cope?
 Have they talked about issues at home?
 With their children?
-Their spouse or
+Their spouse or partner?

 If any of this rings true, please encourage them to reach out as well.
 Surviving the past two years and being able to adjust has not been easy for any of us.
-Our new reality still may not for Finding Ways to Help Members
+Our new reality still may not be easy for some.